xrdocs/design/_blogs/2019-02-02-modernizing-ixp-design.md

 </pre>

 ### EVPN ELAN Service
 An EVPN ELAN service is analgous to the function of VPLS, but modernized to eliminate the deficiencies with VPLS highlighted in earlier sections.
-MAC addresses are learned
+ELAN is a multipoint service interconnecting all participating hosts connected to an ESI participating in the same EVI.

 #### EVPN ELAN with Single-homed Endpoints
 In this configuration example the CE devices are connected to each PE using a single attachment interface.
 The EVI is set to a value of 100.
 It is considered a best practice to manually configure the ESI value on each participating interface although not required in the case of a single-active service.
 The core-isolation-group configuration is used to shutdown CE access interfaces when a tracked core upstream interface goes down.
 This way a CE will not send traffic into a PE node isolated from the rest of the network.